-Gerald McCollam and William Tribble first incorporated the company in 1975 after decades of experience at a prominent General Contractor in Chicago.
-Tribco’s first significant job was in Des Plaines, IL followed by small projects in Chicago alongside two buildings in the Quad Cities.
+Gerald McCollam and William Tribble first incorporated the company in 1975 after decades of experience at a prominent general contractor in Chicago.
+Tribco’s first significant job was in Des Plaines, Illinois, followed by small projects in Chicago alongside two buildings in the Quad Cities.
 As this work completed, Tribco started its first significant project in Chicago at 303 East Wacker.
-This project was followed by several notable structures to Chicago’s skyline including 225 North Michigan, 205 North Michigan, Mercantile Exchange, River City, and 190 S LaSalle.
+This project was followed by several notable structures to Chicago’s skyline including 225 North Michigan, 205 North Michigan, Mercantile Exchange, River City and 190 S LaSalle.

 While Tribco ventured beyond Chicago and built multiple projects in the Minneapolis; Arlington, Virginia; and Los Angeles Markets, by the late 1980s Tribco had returned to its Chicagoland roots exclusively.
 Continuing to build upon its now embedded experience, Tribco went on to build 175 North Harbor Drive, NBC Tower, 181 W Madison, GSA Federal Office Building, Harold Washington Library and many others.
 During this period, Tribco was on the leading edge of CAD and self-climbing core systems as well.

 In the 1990s Gerald’s children Susan Yant and Bob McCollam took over to run day-to-day operations.
 Tribco’s project portfolio continued to grow with the Navy Pier Reconstruction, the Chicago Board of Trade Expansion, Park Newberry, Hammond Courthouse and the award-winning Rush-Ohio-Wabash Garage.